 You’ve likely seen this major, recent addition to your credit cards and debit cards.
 You might’ve suddenly had your bank reissue every card, and the new ones have a shiny, little square.
 And when you use them at certain stores, you have to insert your card into the reader instead of swiping it.

 Those little shiny squares are called EMV chips, and they’re already on almost 400 million cards in the United States.
 That means three out of four cards in the U.S. are already chip-enabled.

-These companies have a lot of incentive to do a better job securing your card transactions: money.
-In 2016 alone, experts projected that $4 billion in the United States will be stolen by criminals duplicating the information on the standard magnetic strip found on the back of every card.
+Chip-enabled cards are the standard in most of the world, with big-name financial institutions behind them, including American Express, Discover, Mastercard and Visa.
+These companies have one big incentive to do a better job securing your card transactions: Money.
+In 2016 alone, an estimated $4 billion will be stolen from U.S. citizens by criminals duplicating the information on the standard magnetic strip found on the back of every card.

 Plus, some of the worst credit card crimes in recent years exploited the payment machines where you swipe your card.
 Remember a few years ago when criminals hacked Target’s in-store credit card readers to steal information from up to 70 million people?
 Criminals used that same method over a five-month stretch at The Home Depot in 2014 to compromise credit card information for 56 million people.

 EMV chips are intended to make it a lot tougher for criminals to steal your information and exploit retailers’ payment systems.
 Here’s how it works — and why it still isn’t as safe as you might hope.

 The EMV chip in your card protects you from criminals in a number of ways.
 If you’ve tried swiping a credit or debit card with an EMV chip in it, you know it doesn’t work with standard credit card readers, which read the magnetic stripe.
 The chip is different, and that includes the way your information is stored on them.